Skip to content

 Data collection

-The topic guide (Table 2) was adapted from a previous study on COPs as the context was similar, in that both involved partnerships across several organisations (Abrahamson et al., 2025).
-The topic guides were split into three versions for practitioners, researchers and public contributors (Abrahamson, 2025) and refined for each participant group.
+The topic guide ( Table 2) was adapted from a previous study on CoPs as the context was similar, in that both involved partnerships across several organisations (Abrahamson, Richardson and Brookes, 2025).
+The topic guides were split into three versions for practitioners, researchers and public contributors (Abrahamson, 2025), and refined for each participant group.
 Overall, 21 interviews were carried out (by Author 1) in January and February 2025, with 16 online and five in-person.
 Online interviews were transcribed using Microsoft Teams automated transcription and reviewed by Author 1; face-to-face interviews were recorded with a digitally encrypted Dictaphone and transcribed by a transcription service.

 Data analysis

-Interview transcripts were imported into Nvivo 14 and coded using an inductive-deductive approach using reflexive thematic analysis (Braun & Clarke, 2021), following the standard six stages: familiarisation with the data; generating and refining initial codes; searching for themes; iteratively refining and defining themes; and writing up.
+Interview transcripts were imported into NVivo 14 (Lumivero, 2025) by author one and coded using an inductive-deductive approach using reflexive thematic analysis (Braun and Clarke, 2021), following the standard six stages: familiarisation with the data; generating and refining initial codes; searching for themes; iteratively refining and defining themes; and writing up.

 Listening to the audio/MS Teams recordings enabled familiarisation with the dataset.
-We kept reflective notes (e.g. thoughts, feelings, questions per interview and across the dataset) and tabulated the main points per interview including context (e.g. work setting), learning (e.g. topic specific) and outcomes (e.g. networking opportunities).
+We (author one and two) kept reflective notes (e.g. thoughts, feelings, questions per interview and across the dataset) and tabulated the main points per interview including context (e.g. work setting), learning (e.g. topic specific) and outcomes (e.g. networking opportunities).

 Thirdly, generating themes, moved the focus from coding each interview to exploring meaning across the dataset.
 Codes were grouped into potential themes, with some ‘collapsing’ of codes to develop broader patterns of meaning.
 This involved interpreting the significance of the codes and how they related to each other.
 For example, we explored within and across different disciplines, roles and settings looking for similarities and differences between researchers, practitioners and care experienced members.
 We used mind maps to help us interrogate the data and our decisions.